‹ View all blog articles

 Websites built in Flash look great and are often very interactive, but the mechanics of Flash mean that Google can't crawl the site or read the actual content.
 This means they can't add the pages to their index file and therefore the site will not appear in Google search results.
 Using small elements of Flash to make a site more dynamic (like a moving masthead banner) is the way to go if you want to use Flash.

-7. Don't Try To Be Everything To Everyone
+7. Stay Focused—Don’t Try to Be Everything to Everyone

 Stay true to the site's primary objective, and avoid trying to meet every possible users needs.
 Attempting to be all things to all people will result in clutter and will muddy the objective and conversion point potentially allowing the user to bounce around randomly on the site then leave without taking any desired action.
 Remember, less is more!